MischaU8/yumyum/tools/text-tool_q8xEHTVItzM.md

 Uploaded: 2023-05-13

-yum yum Floyd here with a quick look at the text tool and plasticity to create text press F on the keyboard start typing text and then select text enter the text you'd like to create in the
+yum yum Floyd here with a quick look at the text tool in Plasticity to create text press F on the keyboard start typing text and then select text enter the text you'd like to create in the